 In an adjacent gallery, Biggers will riff on sculptural works from the collection by artists including August Rodin, Pablo Picasso, A. R. Penck, and Markus Lupertz, among others, and create a large hybrid figure in marble that merges the formal and expressionist aspects of European modernism with the narrative elements of African art, bringing another layer of cultural intersectionality.

-In addition to Mosaic’s rich visuals, the project will feature an audio-dance performance in collaboration with Biggers’s band Moon Medicin.
-The performance, scheduled for mid-December, will present dancers and musicians performing on the sand floor.
+In addition to Mosaic’s rich visuals, the project will feature a performance on the sand floor in January.
 As such, this project establishes a double intersection of audio and visual aspects of art.

 ABOUT THE ARTIST